Our customer service will be closed from 11:30 AM on August 27, 2024.

 Information for this purpose is collected directly from you.

-EU Data Protection Regulation 6(1)(a), (consent).
+General Data Protection Regulation 6(1)(a) (consent).
 The customer can withdraw consent to the processing at any time.

 Storage period

-Up to 3 months from the time of recording the conversation.
+Up to three months from the time of recording the call.

 Categories of personal data